mtolly/pokemid/README.md

     All of these events affect all notes that come after them, except the `pitchbend` event which affects only the next (or coinciding) note.

+    Note that `notetype` does not require the first parameter, though you can supply it if you wish.
+Note encoding speeds are chosen by the program automatically.

+    Events cannot be placed in the middle of a note, only at its beginning/end or in the middle of a rest.

+  * To make a loop, use text events `begin` and `end` around the looping portion.
+Without these the song will simply play once.
+You can also have just an `end` event for a one-shot song. `begin` and `end`, like other events, cannot be in the middle of a note.

   * Only tempos that fit into the following equation are precisely encodable:

         x = 19200 / bpm

     where `x` is a 2-byte integer, and `bpm` is the tempo in beats per minute.
+    `x` will be rounded to the nearest integer if needed.

   * Only note durations that fit into the following equation are precisely
     encodable: